JoshMiles/tccsite/docs/P02/20-to-29-Case-Files/21-File-Notes/14-TE_S_RESPONSE_TO_DEFENSE_MOTION.md

 - Alan Smith had shown up to work on both Monday and Tuesday February 11th and 12th.

 - Bothell Police Officers have been observing Alan's activities and the only vehicle he has been seen driving is his 2000 Mercedes SW.
-- On 21'l6/2013, Forensic Scientists from WSP Crime Lab processed Alan's SUV and traces of blood were found on the steering wheel, center console and floor mat from Alan's SUV.
+- <span style="background:rgba(240, 200, 0, 0.2)">On 21'l6/2013, Forensic Scientists from WSP Crime Lab processed Alan's SUV and traces of blood were found on the steering wheel, center console and floor mat from Alan's SUV. </span>
-- Traces of blood were also found on Alan's backpack.
+- <span style="background:rgba(240, 200, 0, 0.2)">Traces of blood were also found on Alan's backpack.</span>
-- When your affiant and Det.
-Stone initially spoke with Alan at his work on 2/12/2013, Alan went to his office and retrieved this same back pack before leaving work in the SUV.
+- <span style="background:rgba(240, 200, 0, 0.2)"> When your affiant and Det.
+Stone initially spoke with Alan at his work on 2/12/2013, Alan went to his office and retrieved this same back pack before leaving work in the SUV.</span>
 - On 2/19/2013, your affiant Detective Glen Chissus, received web browsing information from Boeing Security regarding Alan Smith's company issued Dell Latitude laptop (item #1).
-- In part, the report showed Alan's issued laptop showed searches on a travel website for 1 adult and 2 children, ages 6 and 3 to Venezuela.
+- <span style="background:rgba(240, 200, 0, 0.2)">In part, the report showed Alan's issued laptop showed searches on a travel website for 1 adult and 2 children, ages 6 and 3 to Venezuela. </span>
-- These searches were performed on the morning of 2/12/2013 before your affiant and Det Stone contacted Alan to notify him of his estranged wife's probable death.
+- <span style="background:rgba(240, 200, 0, 0.2)">These searches were performed on the morning of 2/12/2013 before your affiant and Det Stone contacted Alan to notify him of his estranged wife's probable death.</span>
-- On 2/13/2013, the next day after we made notification with Alan and after he had been advised that Child Protective Services had custody of his children, his laptop showed a search on the same travel website for 1 adult only to Venezuela.
+- <span style="background:rgba(240, 200, 0, 0.2)">On 2/13/2013, the next day after we made notification with Alan and after he had been advised that Child Protective Services had custody of his children, his laptop showed a search on the same travel website for 1 adult only to Venezuela.</span>
-- Other web searches located on Alan's laptop through Google, asked, "The Best Place to Live in South Central America" and "Best Countries to Live and Work Abroad."
+- <span style="background:rgba(240, 200, 0, 0.2)">Other web searches located on Alan's laptop through Google, asked, "The Best Place to Live in South Central America" and "Best Countries to Live and Work Abroad." </span>
-- Based upon the increasing acidic relations between Alan and Susann Smith, it would appear very unlikely that Susann would have agreed to allow the children to leave the country with Alan.
+- <span style="background:rgba(240, 200, 0, 0.2)">Based upon the increasing acidic relations between Alan and Susann Smith, it would appear very unlikely that Susann would have agreed to allow the children to leave the country with Alan.</span>
-- Boeing security also provided information that Alan sent and received personal emails from his laptop (or Blackberry) to Susann Smith related to child custody issues and schedules.
+- <span style="background:rgba(240, 200, 0, 0.2)">Boeing security also provided information that Alan sent and received personal emails from his laptop (or Blackberry) to Susann Smith related to child custody issues and schedules.</span>
 - Also based upon the above searches performed on Alan's company issued laptop, it is reasonable to believe that Alan would make similar searches on his personal computers (items #3 and 4).

 - Alan's company issued Blackberry cellular phone (Above item #2) accesses the same Oulook email system as his laptop computer and he is able to send and receive personal emails on his cell phone.